Special Dead

 Special Dead is a 2006 American zombie comedy film directed by Thomas L. Phillips and Sean Simmons, written by Jared Tweedie, and starring Jason Brubaker, Amy Wade, Gia Natale, Anthony Rutowicz, and Haneka Haynes.

 Plot

-When a group of hikers break into a mine shaft and drink contaminated water, they turn into ravenous zombies.
-The zombies rapidly overrun a nearby camp for the developmentally disabled that has had previous issues with zombie attacks.
-The counselors and campers, who have an antagonistic relationship, attempt to survive the assault.
+After a group of hikers trespass into a mine shaft and consume contaminated water, they transform into voracious zombies.
+The zombies quickly overwhelm a nearby camp for individuals with developmental disabilities, which has previously faced challenges from zombie attacks.
+The counselors and campers, who have a strained relationship, strive to survive the onslaught.